leduy-it/Xu-li-anh-va-ung-dung/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------
-For more detail each model command:
+For more details each model command is below: